 “Go Up North” to Brainerd

-There are several lakes and towns surrounding the greater Brainerd area with towns like Nisswa and a bit further north of Walker, MN.
+There are several lakes and towns surrounding the greater Brainerd area with towns like Nisswa and a bit further north of Walker, Minnesota.

 Like what you are hearing?
 Check out these best things to do in Brainerd.

 Lake Harriet and the Bandshell Park